 19. Check Out the Cathedral of Saint Augustine

-The cathedral is free to visit so everyone can get spiritual and admire the stunning architecture both within and outside the church.
+Built in 1896 and restored in the late 1960s, the Catholic church was designed in a Mexican Baroque architectural style.
+The cathedral is free to visit so everyone can get spiritual and admire the architecture both inside and outside the church.

 The original stone façade features the intricate coat of arms of Pope Pious XI and carvings of local flora and fauna, such as yucca, saguaro, various cacti, horned lizards, etc.